 ASCCA Member Exclusive Discount Offer on DAD

 AESwave is proud to offer ASCCA members a 15% discount off the price of an IMclean DAD.
 The IMclean DAD (Data Acquisition Device) has been engineered by Drew Technologies and was certified by the BAR on June 20, 2014.
 To purchase at this time-limited, discounted price contact AESwave.com at 877-351-9573 or visit http://AESwave.com/ASCCA.

 iATN Offers Special ASCCA Discount

 ASCCA members are eligible for an added benefit on iATN.
 The benefit comes at no additional cost to those already subscribing to iATN at the Business level.

-This benefit allows you to upgrade your account to the new Business+ level at the same rate as the iATN Business plan @ $30/mo.
-Not only will you save $15/mo. on the regular rate for Business+, you will be able to grant premium access to each of your employees’ individual accounts (up to 4) so they can enjoy premium access, allowing them to stay up to date with current trends in:
+This benefit allows you to upgrade your account to the new Business+ level at the same rate as the iATN Business plan @ $36/mo.
+Not only will you save $9/mo. on the regular rate for Business+, you will be able to grant premium access to each of your employees’ individual accounts (for a total of 5) so they can enjoy premium access, allowing them to stay up to date with current trends in:

 - Diagnostics – learn from their peers sharing diagnostic procedures